-Mac works for Connaissance de Ceylan, a local a travel agent that arranged our trip.
+Mac works for Connaissance de Ceylan, the local a travel agent that arranged our trip.
 They have a wonderful team that are professional in creating great travel plans.
 They know their country and what other travelers have liked and what doesn’t work.
 I’m so happy that local experts planned our trip.

 Planning my Trips

 The normal is that I plan all my trips from the scratch, you know how it goes.
 I book flights somewhere that sounds like a nice place.
 I haven’t been there so I have to start searching for information and reading blogs like mine.
-And finally I know roughly what to expect and can plan my trip and make the bookings.
+And finally I know what to expect and can plan my trip and make the bookings.
 But you will never know everything and there will be surprises.